10up/Engineering-Best-Practices/Introduction.md

 # Philosophy

 > "We make web publishing easy.
-Maybe even fun"
+Maybe even fun."

 At the very heart of 10up is the publishing or user experience.
 WordPress, we firmly believe, is the best tool for this.
 We sell custom publishing experiences to major companies and brands around the world.
 These publishing experiences or websites are tailor made for our clients and their specific needs.
 As such the content management experience cannot be genericized.
 We don't cut corners when it comes to user experience and interface.
 We don't take shortcuts that compromise the end experience for the user.
 We don't distribute pre-packaged, auto-generated user interfaces or components.

+> "Keep it simple."

+While our solutions are far from simple, we want our code, tools, processes, systems, and practices to be as simple as possible.
+Simplicity facilitates collaboration as their is a lower barrier of entry.
+This goes for things like PHP code design patterns as well as workflow.
+We discourage practices such as writing extra levels of code abstraction (wrapping existing API's).